The Children's Trust is a dedicated source of revenue established by voter referendum

 This plan identifies four major goals or results that The Children's Trust seeks to achieve in collaboration with community partners: Children are healthy physically and emotionally; supported by safe, nurturing families and communities; ready to succeed when entering school; and succeeding in school and society.

 Our revenues from taxes are based on a 0.5000 mill property tax (the maximum allowed by voter referendum).
-A person owning a home assessed at the median-taxable-value, minus the homestead exemption, in Miami-Dade County will pay $45.71 for this year.
+A person owning a home assessed at the median-taxable-value, minus the homestead exemption, in Miami-Dade County will pay $41.06 this year.

 The Children's Trust emphasizes collaboration and partnership in order to provide the programs and services needed by children and families, and to effect community-wide change.
-Since its inception, The Children's Trust has encouraged creative approaches to coordinating, integrating and funding services across and within the areas of health, safety, and early development, and to promote increased parental and community involvement on behalf of all children, while stressing accountability and results.
+Since its inception, The Trust has encouraged creative approaches to coordinating, integrating and funding services across and within the areas of health, safety and early development, and to promote increased parental and community involvement on behalf of all children, while stressing accountability and results.